 People generally think of divorce litigation as going into court and fighting until the bitter end.
 While not all divorce litigation is carried out in the same manner, it is important for parties wary of such litigation to know that they have a number of alternatives.

 Divorce litigation can be a long, emotional, painful, and expensive process.
 If the parties to a divorce are able to resolve their case without having to go through formal litigation, such negative consequences can be reduced, or avoided entirely.
-Additionally, when parties are able to resolve their divorce using negotiation, mediation, or collaborative divorce, they are also able to take control of the final outcome of their case.
+Additionally, when parties are able to utilize alternatives to divorce litigation in Virginia— such as negotiation, mediation, or collaborative divorce—they are also able to take control of the final outcome of their case.
 In this way, the parties may avoid placing the future of their assets and, potentially, their children into the hands of a judge who does not know the specifics of their relationship or their case.

 Any issue can be resolved using mediation, including: